 WHAT DO THEY EAT?

-Red Kangaroos eat green grass and herbage, feeding mainly at night.
-They can live for long periods without water, utilizing the moisture in their food.
+Red kangaroos eat green grass and herbage, feeding mainly at night.
+They can live for long periods without water, utilising the moisture in their food.

 ADAPTATIONS FOR THIS DIET